 In many cases, there is no specific treatment needed for spondylosis.
 If you are experiencing pain with the condition, conservative treatments should be considered first, including applying a warm compress, low-impact exercise like walking or yoga, and physical therapy.
 Pain and anti-inflammatory medication may be prescribed to help reduce swelling.
 Steroid injections may also help your condition.

-If you have questions about treating your condition, make an appointment for a consultation with Dr. Q and the team to determine the best course of action.
+If you have questions about treating your condition, make an appointment for a consultation with the team at Q Spine Institute to determine the best course of action.

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.